bananapy/bananapy.github.io/index.md

 ## Commodity Markets

 Disclaimer: This is just an academic project and views are personal.
 We recommend you to use this information as a starting point for conducting your own research and due deligence.
-Before trading/investing, consult your investment advisory for suitability.
+Before trading/investing, consult your investment advisor for suitability.